 Open Zodiac boats are used to access the shore for exploration and landings may be unstable, either wet (requiring you to walk a short distance in shallow water) or dry (disembarking directly onto land).
 They may require walking over rocks or large boulders that can be slippery with seaweed.
 Staff is available to assist for safety purposes, but guests need to be able to comfortably negotiate such uneven and unstable conditions.

 While at Base Camp, daily activities include nature walks or hiking, kayaking and Zodiac excursions of varying durations.
 Zodiac outings in the nearby fjords can last up to 8 or 9 hours (including stops), with opportunities for hikes ashore to explore geological and historic sights.
 Expect to operate in generally calm seas, but conditions can change quickly, and you may be exposed in the open boats to cold, windy or rainy weather.
 Travelers who have health issues that could be exacerbated by such conditions should take this into consideration.

-Single travelers wishing to book a double-occupancy room may do so at a $1,595 supplement (2022) in addition to the per-person listed rate in select cabins upon availability.
-Solo travelers willing to share, please ask your Adventure Specialist about the possibility of matching with a roommate, upon availability; note that 50% of the single supplement may be charged if a roommate cannot be secured.
+Single travelers wishing to book a double-occupancy room may do so at a $1,595 supplement (2023) in addition to the per-person listed rate in select cabins upon availability.
+Solo travelers willing to share, please ask your Adventure Specialist about the possibility of matching with a roommate; this program allows you to pay the per person double-occupancy rate whether or not a roommate is found.

 Families & Children

 Due the expedition nature and isolated location of this program, children must be 14 years old at time of departure.